bullhorn/novo-elements/projects/novo-examples/src/patterns/patterns.md

 Design Patterns
 ============================================================================================

-The following are examples of know composition patterns to create a common user exeperience.
+The following are examples of know composition patterns to create a common user experience.
 The component library is design to be used in these patterns.

 ## Activity Sections

-Displaying a series of list data in ... blah, blah, blah
+Displaying a series of lists in expandable sections, like in the activity tab.

 <code-example example="activity-section"></code-example>